forge-42/fly-sidecar-poc/README.md

 If you send requests too quickly, you'll receive a `503 Service Temporarily Unavailable` error.

 The current setup is minimal: nginx realip modules uses the `Cf-Connecting-Ip` header to set `$remote_addr`, so rate limiting applies to the real client IP as seen by Cloudflare - not just to fly-proxy or Cloudflare as a whole.
 You can easily enhance this configuration by adding connection limits, burst and delay controls, or other traffic shaping options for more advanced rate limiting.

+## Shared Host Directory

+On both containers, the `/my-shared-dir` directory is mounted to a shared directory on the host machine.
+This allows both containers to read and write files in this directory.
+Even though its necessary to specify a `"volume"` configuration object with just the `"name"` property in the `cli-config.json`, its not an actual persistent fly volume.
+It seems this behavior is currently not documented in the fly.io docs.

 ## Quick Start